samesense/pathopredictor/docs/meeting_082217.md

     * lof, missense + inframe, total
     * lof is not enriched in pathogenic.
 Are there some gene/domains I can spot check? relaxing qval and domain does not help either missense nor lof
 * can't dl mtr scores, will use missense-badness instead

+### plan
+* annotate w/ missense-badness
+* try to predict using domain status and missese badness vs mis-sense badness alone
+* why does lof not work?